 The Rise in Student Loans

-As more people seek out higher education, whether in college or post-graduate studies, the more that student loan opportunities—and rates—go higher.
+As more people seek out higher education, whether in college or post-graduate studies, the more student loan opportunities—and rates—go higher.
 There are a variety of reasons for this.

 One is that the cost of schooling itself increases every year.
 Colleges and universities may justify these tuition fee increases with improvements in faculty, facilities, and curriculum.
 Of course, they would want to reassure you that you’ll be getting your money’s worth if you do decide to come to their institution.